What is Veeva Vault? A Guide to the Life Sciences Cloud

 Veeva Vault is an enterprise-grade cloud platform built for life sciences.
 As one analyst summary puts it, Vault “provides a single source of truth for regulated documents and related data across the enterprise” ([2]).
 Customers range from global pharmas to CROs to biotech startups, all running on the same shared SaaS infrastructure.
 Key characteristics of the Vault Platform include:

-• Industry content and agents: Vault was early to separate content from process.
+Industry content and agents: Vault was early to separate content from process.
 For example, Vault PromoMats includes curated content libraries for medical and promotional review, while Vault Safety links to global drug databases.
-Recently, Veeva introduced Veeva AI Agents – embedded generative-AI assistants in the Vault Platform.
-Starting December 2025, these industry-specific AI agents will provide document drafting help, voice-assisted commands, and workflow recommendations within Vault applications ([10]).
-These agents are built with domain knowledge “prompts and safeguards” and direct access to Vault data, promising to automate and accelerate common regulated-content tasks.
+In December 2025, Veeva launched Veeva AI Agents – embedded generative-AI assistants in the Vault Platform ([9]).
+These industry-specific AI agents provide document drafting help, voice-assisted commands (via Voice Agent with Apple Intelligence support), and workflow recommendations within Vault applications ([10]).
+The initial agents include CRM Bot (LLM-powered pre-call planning), Pre-call Agent, Quick Check Agent (compliance screening before MLR review), and Content Agent (context-aware document Q&A and summarization).
+Safety and Quality agents are planned for April 2026, with Clinical Operations, Regulatory, and Medical agents following in August 2026 ([21]).
+These agents are built with domain knowledge “prompts and safeguards” and direct access to Vault data, automating and accelerating common regulated-content tasks.

 Overall, the Veeva Vault Platform combines the flexibility of the cloud with life-sciences rigor.
-It is described as a “proven enterprise cloud platform for deep life sciences applications” ([21]), reflecting its maturation in over a decade of service.
-It continues to evolve: for example, Veeva announced (Oct 2025) that Vault CRM (formerly on Salesforce) will migrate off Salesforce onto Vault Platform, unifying CRM and content on one cloud ([22]).
+It is described as a “proven enterprise cloud platform for deep life sciences applications” ([22]), reflecting its maturation in over a decade of service.
+It continues to evolve: Veeva's migration of Vault CRM off Salesforce onto the Vault Platform is well underway, with 125+ customers live on the new Vault CRM as of early 2026 and 10 of the top 20 biopharma committed globally, including Bayer, GSK, BioNTech, Bristol-Myers Squibb, and Roche ([23]).
+Salesforce end-of-support is set for December 2029, with all customers expected on Vault CRM by 2030.
 The core message is constant: Vault is the industry’s unified, validated cloud for regulated content and data.

 Architecture and Security